AAKASHKSHETTY/Big_Data_Music_Churn_Prediction/README.md

 # ChurnPrediction

-Streamify is a music streaming service ( like Spotify, Pandora, etc. ).
+Sparkify is a music streaming service ( like Spotify, Pandora, etc. ).
 In Sparkify users can either listen to music for free or buy a subscription.
 The free users will listen to ads while the subscription users ( or paid users ) will listen to songs ad-free.
 Users need a login to listen to a song on the service.
 From a subscription perspective at any point, users can do any of the following:
 1. Upgrade from the free tier to the paid tier
 2. Downgrade from the paid tier to the free tier